Cyber-Syndicates/cybersyndicates.com/content/post/top-red-team-tips.md

   1. Do not share domain names by using sub-domains across any part of the separate core C2 servers.

   2. Register all domain with different POCs or only use private registration.
 With new tools like Whoisology.com doing reverse register name lookups takes seconds.
 Within minutes the blue team will be able to use hard indicators to destroy your foothold.
+Take a look at the ease of finding connected domains:
+  <iframe src="https://player.vimeo.com/video/194049240?autoplay=1&loop=1" width="640" height="372" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
   * We setup three servers for Phishing, Active OP’s, and Long Term and we put them all in the same geographical region and /24 IP-space.
 Well, that was an easy win for the blue team!
 Please use separate geographical regions and IP-space for redirectors and core C2 servers.
   * I have seen this done often and it's generally not an issue, but if you use the same C2 transport for all three separate servers you may have just burnt it all.
 Let’s say I use CS-HTTP stagers and the blue team catches my phishing server.
 That team is going to write custom signatures to ID that sort of traffic.
 Take the time use DNS/HTTP/HTTPS at all stages to give them a treat
   * Following the last recommendation CS supports malleable C2 profiles, use them they work trust me!
 With that, you need to be careful if your target is Government related think twice with using streaming services.
 Use this in good taste or write custom ones that your target will most likely use, and think about what they may block.